 More and more customers expect their brands and businesses to offer 24/7 customer support.
 This is significantly important for businesses with a wide and international customer base.
 The Follow the Sun customer service model can help your business become more reliable and accessible.
 Secure valuable global clients and increase their trust and faith in your business by letting them reach you easily!

 So, what is the “Follow the Sun model”?
-Follow the Sun is a customer service and support method that focuses on providing consistent customer support without regard for geographic location or time restraints.
-In other words, Follow the Sun is a 24/7 customer service approach for local and international clients.
+Follow the Sun is a customer support method that focuses on providing consistent customer support without regard for geographic location or time restraints.
+In other words, Follow the Sun is a 24/7 customer support approach for local and international clients.